 - deepen your self-awareness,

 and so much more.

-The systems we work and live in don’t always recognise or value many worthwhile activities with payment but without them, our society disintegrates.
-And, we end up needing to pay for the problems this creates such as poor health, depression, addiction, isolation, workplace absence and even suicide.
+The systems we work and live in don’t always recognize or value many worthwhile activities with payment and yet without them, our society disintegrates.
+The consequences of not caring for ourselves and others are disastrous.
+We end up facing problems such as poor health, depression, addictions, sickness and workplace absence, and conflict.

-Grid™ focuses on shifting anyone to transition from a powerless slave to work, to someone with true agency over their life.
-A person who constructs a rich life outside of paid work for greater stability and resilience.
+Grid™ help you transition from a powerless slave to work mindset, to someone with true agency over your life.
+A person who constructs a balanced and fulfilling life.
+This leads to greater stability and resilience.

-Grid™ helps people realize their dreams, career aspirations and take responsibility for what happens in their mind and life.
-Grid™ becomes a process and a tool that helps one design and re-design, create and re-create, grow and improve one’s circumstances.
+Grid™ can help you realize your dreams, career aspirations.
+It will make you take responsibility for what happens in your mind and life.
+Grid™ becomes a process and a tool for life design and re-design, creation and re-creation, grow and continuous improvement.
 One of my heroes, Paulo Freire author of Pedagogy of the Oppressed and Brazilian educator and philosopher, wrote

 “Education either functions as an instrument which is used to facilitate integration of the younger generation into the logic of the present system and bring about conformity or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world.”